 Reason #1: The model needs to be purpose-built to predict peaks

 The IESO’s Ontario Demand projection is built to ensure there is enough supply on the grid at all times.
-Because of this, Ontario Demand projection from the IESO tends to over-estimate electricity demand, meaning that relying on it to predict peaks will lead to more curtailment events.
-Additionally, the IESO model is only updated a few times a day, so as embedded generation and curtailment activity on the grid change the demand, this may not be reflected in the projection.
+Because of this, Ontario’s Demand projection from the IESO tends to overestimate electricity demand, meaning that relying on it to predict peaks will lead to more curtailment events.
+Additionally, the IESO model is only updated a few times a day.
+As embedded generation and curtailment activity on the grid change the demand, this may not be reflected in the projection.

 Reason #2: Deep Learning can learn how others are curtailing